avijeet25/avijeet25/README.md

 <br />
 <br />

-Hi, I'm [Avijeet Kumar](https://portfolio-4bdad.web.app/), a aspiring self-taught Full Stack web developer and a passionate software engineer from India.
+Hi, I'm [Avijeet Kumar], a aspiring self-taught Full Stack web developer and a passionate software engineer from India.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.

 I am also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.